McGillX/course-development-guide/docs/source/problem-templates.rst

 Short Answer - Fill In the Blank Display/Inline Display
 -----------------------------------------------

-Displays question text in line with the space for students to fill in.
+Displays question text inline with the textbox for students to fill in.

 .. literalinclude:: /problem-templates/short_answer-inline_display.html
    :language: xml